awwaiid/thelackthereof/content/HTTP Abstraction Layers.md

 Variations are mostly around the body.
 Instead of a static string, several of these adapters allow a callback or promise of some sort, allowing for chunked or streaming results, and possibly even server-push results.

 One of the coolest things this abstraction provides is an easy concept of "middleware".
-All you have to do is wrap this function (your "applicaiton") with another function that filters the input (request), calls your applicaiton-function, and then filters the response.
+All you have to do is wrap this function (your "application") with another function that filters the input (request), calls your application-function, and then filters the response.
 This makes it easy to do lots of things neutral to your main application -- from logging to validating.

 Note that some of these languages have multiple choices of API, and some have multiple implementations of the same API.